tssudhish/hsbc_cc_extractor/README.md

 - `logging`: Used for logging messages during the execution of the code.
 - `sys`: Used for interacting with the Python interpreter.
 - `sqlite3`: temporarily used to create sql database for the same information.
+- `matplotlib`: Used for creating visualizations and plots.
+- `json`: Used for working with JSON data.